 But how do you go about making your sleep habits better?
 Check out this guide below to get started.

 Get rid of blue lights.

 Blue light is bad for your brain when it comes to getting enough sleep.
 But red light is better.
 If you use a nightlight or have other sources of light in your bedroom at night, make them red.

 Don’t use your bed as a couch.

-The Sleep Foundation says that it’s a lot easier to fall asleep if you treat your bed as only a bed and nothing else.
+It's a lot easier to fall asleep if you treat your bed as only a bed and nothing else.

 Make sure your medicine isn’t part of the problem.